f24816/minecraft-discord-bot/README.md

 # Discord Bot to start Minecraft Server
-This bot checks for emoji count on a certain discord message, if the number is bigger than X it starts the server.
+This bot checks for react emoji on a certain discord message, if they are enough of x emoji (check script) it starts the server.

 It has some basic configuration:
 ```python